marrlab/InstantDL/README.md

 - `use_pretrained_weights`:  Set to `True` if you want to use pretrained weights
 - `pretrained_weights_path`: Set a relative file path from your project directory with the filename here.
 - `batchsize`:   Set the batchsize depeding on your GPU capabilities
-- `Iterations_Over_Dataset`:  Set how many iterations over the dataset should be taken for learning.
+- `iterations_over_dataset`:  Set how many iterations over the dataset should be taken for learning.
 It might stop automatically if no improvement on the validation set was measured after 25 epochs
 - `data_gen_args` : a dictionary including these parameters:
    -  `save_augmented_images`:  false, # true or false
    -  `resample_images`:  false, # true or false